 Above: 19th century bronze artworks – a polychrome bust with Algerian onyx-marble, bronze, gilt bronze, enamel, and amethyst eyes (left) and a medallion commemorating the Tercentenary of Trinity College Dublin in 1892 by Edmond Johnson

 The most well known bronze sculptor of this period is Auguste Rodin, whose iconic artworks are still replicated to this day.
 Rodin’s most famous masterpieces include The Kiss, The Thinker and The Gates Of Hell.
 Rodin’s renowned sculptures clashed with traditional artistic ideals, that is the focus on classical mythology and allegorical themes being replaced with naturalism and individuality.
-Famous bronze sculptors from the 19th century and early 20th century include Camille Claudel, Antoine Bourdelle, Henri Matisse, and Rose Beuret.
+Famous bronze sculptors from the 19th century and early 20th century include Camille Claudel, Antoine Bourdelle and Henri Matisse.

 Above: examples of Auguste Rodin’s bronzes including St. John the Baptist (1883), The Thinker (1910) and The Age of Bronze (1906)